Kayli/logspub/dev/datascience.md

   - feature engineering
     - create new features or transform existing ones to extract more meaningful information from the data. this can improve the performance of machine learning models.

+- modelling
+  - focuses on developing models that either descriptive or predictive
   - model development
-    - build and select appropriate machine learning or statistical models based on the problem's nature (e.g., classification, regression, clustering)
+    - build/select appropriate machine learning or statistical models based on the problem's nature (e.g., classification, regression, clustering)
     - split data into training and testing sets
   - model training
     - train the selected models using the training data. hyperparameter tuning and cross-validation may be applied to optimize model performance.

 - model evaluation
   - evaluate model performance using various metrics (e.g., accuracy, precision, recall, f1-score, rmse) on the testing dataset. make adjustments and refinements if necessary.

 - model deployment
   - deploy the model into a production environment, where it can make predictions or generate insights for the organization. this may involve integrating the model into a software application or system.

 - interpretability and explanation
   - for transparency and trustworthiness, interpret the model's predictions or decisions, especially when working with stakeholders or end-users who may need to understand the rationale behind the results

-- machine learning
-  - model training and evaluation
-  - model deployment
-  - post deployment: monitor model performance against real-life data

 ## approaches